ArnaudTurn/ArnaudTurn/README.md

 --------
-### What I did so far ?
+### Who ?
+What ?

 🔍 I've been a data scientists for 3 years in the banking industry working on financial, risks and marketing use cases (financial product recommender, anti-money laundering detector, fraud detector and many more ...) using Python language mainly (with some SQL let's be honest and a bit of HTML/.js when needed), [machine](https://lightgbm.readthedocs.io/en/latest/) and [deep learning](https://keras.io/) frameworks leveraging for some with data sciences platform tools.

-🤩 I also worked quite a lot on the assessment of the data science platform tools and am really interested in this market of data vizualization, data science, data ops.
+🤩 I also worked quite a lot on the assessment of the data science platform tools and am really interested in the market of data vizualization, data science, data ops as well as the products.

 ### My play ground 🐱‍🏍